-12 This requirement does not apply in case both experts have scored the application under the thresholds for acceptance for the action.
+$^{12}$ This requirement does not apply in case both experts have scored the application under the thresholds for acceptance for the action.

-In Key Action 2 - Strategic Partnerships action, National Agencies may decide to implement the selection of projects through two distinct selection panels in order to apply the proportionality principle more directly.
-If the selection is performed through two panels, the applications will be divided based on whether they are applying for: "Strategic Partnerships supporting innovation" or "Strategic Partnerships supporting exchange of good practices".
+Exchange Partnerships" shall always form a separate selection panel.
 The model of selection and the funds allocation policy shall be published on the website of the National Agency for the fields of adult education, school education, vocational education and training, and youth.

-4.3Quality, cost-efficiency, value for money of the activities
+4.3 Quality, cost-efficiency, value for money of the activities

 The funding rules of Erasmus+ actions managed by National Agencies are largely based on unit costs (i.e. amounts are calculated per day, per participant, per staff category etc.).
-Experts may judge thatsome of the units indicated in an application form are not to be considered, even for projects deserving a high qualitative scoring.
+Experts may judge that some of the units indicated in an application form are not to be considered, even for projects deserving a high qualitative scoring.
 They may therefore propose a reduction of these units, which consequently will determine a reduction of the grant awarded by the NA, if the project is selected for funding.
 This approach applies to all actions of the Programme managed by National Agencies.

-Annex I- Declaration on the prevention of conflicts of interest and disclosure of information
+Annex I - Declaration on the prevention of conflicts of interest and disclosure of information